dubaidesign/dubaidesign.github.io/about.md

 ---
 layout: blank
-title: About Freelance Web Designer Dublin
+title: About Freelance Web Designer Dubai
 permalink: about
 description: Some more information about me.
 ---